Car and Commercial Truck Accident - Bodily Injury

 • Practicing beyond your licensed scope of practice

 Can I get a copy of the Board’s file or the original complaint against me?
 Can I find out who filed the complaint?

 No. This information in protected by the Minnesota Data Privacy Practices Act and remains confidential.
-However, they may be willing to provide you with very limited portions of thier file, such as your written response or the audio recording of your hearing.
+However, they Board may be willing to provide you with very limited portions of their file, such as your written response or the audio recording of your hearing.

 Is it really necessary to obtain a lawyer?

 Your livelihood is one of the most valuable assets you have and you have worked very hard to obtain your license.
 You should be mindful that the mission of the Minnesota Licensing Boards is to protect the public, not the licensee (you).
 It is important that you take any allegations against your license seriously and answer them thoughtfully.
 An experienced license defense attorney can guide you through this stressful and complicated process, assist you with your written response, prepare you for your hearing, and help you obtain the best possible outcome.
-An Assistant Attorney General always represents your licensing Board throughout each proceeding and you should not go it alone.
+An Assistant Attorney General always represents your licensing Board throughout each proceeding, so even more reason that you should hire an attorney. .

-What are the possible outcomes of an investigation into my practice?
+What are the possible outcomes of an investigation by the Board into my practice?